November 27, 2023

 i.e., a total of 8 types of clinical trials times 3 phases in each = 24 developments we have to track.
 A bit too much if all of these do end up taking place, but a most welcome development.
 Over one-half of these 24 potential trials are already finished.

-- Kintor’s main product for treating male pattern hair loss is KX-826 (Pyrilutamide) and is an androgen receptor antagonist (AR Antagonist).
+• Kintor’s main product for treating male pattern hair loss is KX-826 (Pyrilutamide) and is an androgen receptor antagonist (AR Antagonist).
 KX-826 is currently in Phase 3 clinical trials in both China and the US per the pipeline chart.
-In China, these trials are done (see my new update further below).
+In China, these trials are now completed.

 Note that Cassiopea’s Breezula (Clascoterone) is an AR antagonist that is also currently in Phase 3 trials in the US.
 Kintor’s website has an interesting article discussing both these competing AR antagonist products and hair loss.